 There are plenty of ways to handle a home cleanout — top to bottom, most cluttered room to least, largest space to smallest, etc. However, for a foreclosed home, it’s sometimes easiest to plan by waste type.

-Bulky waste disposal can take up a large chunk of time and energy, whether it’s a heavy sleeper sofa or a tube TV with curbside restrictions.
+Bulk waste disposal can take up a large chunk of time and energy, whether it’s a heavy sleeper sofa or a tube TV with curbside restrictions.

 That’s why it’s often a great place to start your cleanout.
 We recommend loading bulky and heavy items into a dumpster first to help with even waste placement.
 Plus, it will help to remove large obstacles within the home as you work.